eweOS/rollmeow/README.md

 - `--json`: JSON format output
 - `--info`: show information about a package
 - `--showmatch`: show regex matches, useful for debugging
+- `--manual`: show manually checked packages, which are omitted in output for compatibility.
 - `--verbose`: be verbose

 ## Configuration File Format